Kong/lua-resty-dns-client/README.md

 - Fix: the round robin scheme for the balanceer starts at a randomized position to prevent all workers from starting with the same peer.
+- Fix: the balancer no longer returns `port = 0` for SRV records without a port, the default port is now returned.

 ### 2.0.0 (22-Feb-2018) Major performance improvement (balancer) and bugfixes